yirzhou/UVa/CF/README.md

 - 235A (intuition is to iterate all triplets within [n-50,n])
 - 1497C1 (odd, n%2 but n%4 != 0, and n%2 and n%4 == 0)
 - 1389B (was on the right idea - the maximum pair part is tricky: `mp[i]` can also be `nums[i]+nums[i+1]`)
+- 1396A (the trick is to realize that the first number can be added with 0)